e-kwsm/optking/docs/source/molecule.rst

     >>> intcos = [optking.Stre(1, 2), optking.Stre(2, 3), optking.Bend(1, 2, 3)]
     >>> fragment.intcos = intcos  # intcos can also be added at instantiation

-More typically, the coordinate system is automatically generated once the full molecular system is built and then edited if nessecary.
+More typically, the coordinate system is automatically generated once the full molecular system is built and then edited if necessary.

 .. code-block:: python-console